nickchengtw/js-nonogram/README.md

 ﻿# js-nonogram
-Pure Javascript implementation of Nonogram.
+Pure Javascript implementation of Nonogram with only two files and ~130 lines.